 Leading Cities, a 501c(3) non-profit organization, is a global leader in Smart City solutions, city diplomacy and collaboration advancing sustainability and resilient city strategies and technologies to improve the quality of life in cities around the world.
 With its global network of world-class cities, Leading Cities has built bridges to share best practices, urban solutions and lessons learned among city leaders while breaking down barriers within cities by engaging each of the five sectors of the Quintuple-helix (Q-helix): Public, Private, Non-profit, Academia and Citizenry.

 The 21st century has arrived and with it came continuing urban challenges facing cities around the world.
-These cities are facing exponential growth in not just population, but intensity of complex urban issues threatening the existence of safe, affordable, and supportive neighborhoods.
+These cities are facing exponential growth not just in population, but in the intensity of complex urban issues threatening the existence of safe, affordable, and supportive neighborhoods.
 The 21st century has also brought exponential advancements in technology that effectively eliminate the challenges that physical distance once posed and replaces them with opportunities for connectivity and sharing in the digital age.
 With this burgeoning confluence of technology and commitment to addressing urban issues, Leading Cities seeks to unite university faculty and students, policy innovators, city officials and business leaders in the common cause of solving urban challenges.
 This is achieved through sharing, improving and adapting best practices as well as facilitating economic and business development opportunities.
 The virtual world has dismantled borders and has made possible this unification and development of partnerships and policy innovations, thus realizing our mantra to create “global impact on the local level.”